bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 these "quick start" instructions.
 More complicated partitioning schemes will require additional configuration later.

+*NOTE**:  At least one user reported Slackware's initrd does not respect "rw" on the bootloader line.
+This may make things a bit harder; for the time being it may be advisable to pick another distro.
+The "rw" requirement will be dropped later to ensure Slackware becomes a viable option here.

 Once you've installed it, boot into it and set up things such as your desired users and network access.